stategydev/file-stategy-link/README.md

 ClamAV is used to scan shares for malicious files and remove them if found.

 1. Add the ClamAV container to the Docker Compose stack (see `docker-compose.yml`) and start the container.
-2. Docker will wait for ClamAV to start before starting Pingvin Share.
+2. Docker will wait for ClamAV to start before starting Stategy Share.
 This may take a minute or two.
-3. The Pingvin Share logs should now log "ClamAV is active"
+3. The Stategy Share logs should now log "ClamAV is active"

 Please note that ClamAV needs a lot of [ressources](https://docs.clamav.net/manual/Installing/Docker.html#memory-ram-requirements).